Free personalized radio that

 Bad Religion formed in the northern suburbs of Los Angeles in 1980, comprising guitarist Brett Gurewitz, vocalist Greg Graffin, bassist Jay Bentley, and drummer Jay Ziskrout.
 Gurewitz established his own record company, Epitaph, to release the band's records.
 Between their self-titled EP and their first full-length record, Pete Finestone replaced Ziskrout as the group's drummer.
-How Could Hell Be Any Worse?, their debut album, was released in 1983 and gained them some attention on the national U.S. hardcore scene.
+How Could Hell Be Any Worse?, their debut album, was released in 1982 and gained them some attention on the national U.S. hardcore scene.
 After its release, the group's lineup changed, as bassist Paul Dedona and drummer Davy Goldman joined the group.
 This lineup produced 1983's Into the Unknown, an album that revealed the group's interest in progressive rock and featured extensive keyboard work; the album and the band's new direction proved highly controversial among Bad Religion's core fans.

 When Bad Religion returned in 1987, the band featured Gurewitz, Graffin, Ziskrout, Hetson, and Finestone.
-They released Suffer the following year, a record that re-established the group as prominent players in the U.S. underground punk/hardcore scene.
+They released Suffer the following year, a record that reestablished the group as prominent players in the U.S. underground punk/hardcore scene.
 They followed with No Control (1989) and Against the Grain (1990).
-By the time of their 1993 album, Recipe for Hate, alternative rock had become popular with the mainstream; in addition, the band's following became one of the largest in American punk.
+By the time of their 1993 album, Recipe for Hate, alternative rock had achieved greater visibility in the rock mainstream; in addition, the band's following became one of the largest in American punk.
 These two factors contributed to Bad Religion signing a major-label contract with Atlantic Records.

 Bad Religion's next project was the remastering and issuing of their early catalog.
 The discs began appearing in April 2004 with the release of Generator and How Could Hell Be Any Worse?
 The former included relevant 7" material from the era, while Hell took the place of 80-85, which had previously accounted for the band's earliest output.
 Both were fully remastered, as were subsequent reissues of Suffer, No Control, and Against the Grain.
 Bad Religion then returned in June of that year with The Empire Strikes First, a typically acerbic LP that reflected the surge of anger and defiance in the punk and indie music communities toward the policies of the Bush administration.

 The powerful New Maps of Hell, released in 2007, continued on the path of discontent and railed at what the band saw as rampant apathy in the face of global crisis.
 Coinciding with Bad Religion's 30th anniversary in 2009, the bandmembers announced they would be going into the studio to record their 15th studio album.
 Titled The Dissent of Man, the album was released the following year on Epitaph.
 Rumors circulated that the group might be disbanding, but Graffin denied that there were any such plans, and in 2013 Bad Religion released True North, as well as a Christmas album, the aptly titled Christmas Songs.
 February 2016 saw the release of 30 Years Live, a vinyl-only album that featured a cross section of songs from throughout Bad Religion's career, recorded during their 2010 30th anniversary tour. ~ Stephen Thomas Erlewine

 Track List: True North